Piero914/Solo-Project/README.md

 - This is where the magic happens.
 The user will see a blank head.
 They will modify the head with the following fields:

-1. Skin color
+1. Skin color (MAYBE)
 2. Hair Style
-3. Hair color
-4. Eyebrows
+3. Eyebrows
-5. Eyebrow color
+4. Eyebrow color
-6. Eye shape
+5. Eye shape
-7. Eye color
+6. Eye color
-8. Nose
+7. Nose
-9. Mouth
+8. Mouth
-10. Facial hair (stretch goals) (Let's be real.
+9. Facial hair (stretch goals) (Let's be real.
 There are going to be a lot of stretch goals.
 I have less than 2 days to get this done.)

 We will need to store many png assets and definitely work on our HTML and CSS.